 Paris in the Summer

 Paris in the summer is simply busy.
 And there are no two ways about it!
-But, if planned right, Paris in the summer is one of the best times to visit the city if you love warm weather, long days and picnics outdoors.
+But, if planned right, Paris during the hotter months of the year is one of the best times to visit the city if you love warm weather, long days and picnics outdoors.

 After all, this is the perfect time of the year to visit sites like Paris Plages, a series of man-made beach opened in several locations across the city.
 In Jardin des Tuileries, an annual summer funfair is held and the temperature often soars into the late 20s and above.
 Other summer highlights of the city include various festivals and every museum is open!

 Paris in the Autumn

 Fall is actually one of my favourite seasons to visit Europe, and not just Paris.
 The days are still not as cold as in the winter months and the daylight hours are slightly longer too.
 In fact, Paris in September and October may well be the best time to visit Paris!

 Everything is open (unlike in the month of August when many Parisians close up shop and head out on summer vacation) and there are fewer tourists around.
 Autumn is the perfect time to take day trips from the city and experience all of the fall foliage first hand.
 Still not convinced about visiting Paris in the autumn?
 Here’s why you might want to consider visiting Paris in fall.